-Customers must request an appeal within 30 days of the date of the notice of eligibility determination.290 The request must be filed or postmarked within the 30-day period.
-The customer is presumed to have received the notice of action 5 business days after the date on the notice unless the customer can show that he or she did not receive it within that 5-day day period.
+Customers must request an appeal within 30 days of the date of the notice of eligibility determination.291 The request must be filed or postmarked within the 30-day period.
+The customer is presumed to have received the notice of action 5 business days after the date on the notice unless the customer can show that the customer did not receive it within that 5-day day period.